sanzaru/SimpleToast/README.md

 [![Build Status](https://travis-ci.com/sanzaru/SimpleToast.svg?branch=develop)](https://travis-ci.com/sanzaru/SimpleToast)

-SimpleToast is a simple, lightweight and easy to use swift package to show toasts / popup notifications inside your iOS or MacOS application in SwiftUI.
+SimpleToast is a simple, lightweight and easy to use library to show toasts / popup notifications inside your iOS or MacOS application in SwiftUI.

 You decide the content, the library takes care about the rest.